AdobeDocs/advertising-cloud.en/help/dsp/inventory/private-deal-archive-unarchive.md

 ---
 # Archive or Unarchive a Private Deal

 Hide a private deal that isn't being used by archiving it.
-The only action you can take on an archived deal is to unarchive it.
-Archived deal aren't shown by default but are still available for reporting.
+The only action that you can take on an archived deal is to unarchive it.
+Archived deals aren't shown by default but are still available for reporting.

 You can unarchive a deal to restore its previous status at any time.